-

 The “traditional” Daubenmire frame is 20- by 50-cm and marked to facilitate categorization of vegetation canopy cover into the 6 classes (Figure 2).
 However, the Daubenmire method can be used with square and rectangular frames of various dimensions.

 Figure 2.
 A 20- X 50-cm quadrat designed by Daubenmire (1959), showing markings to facilitate category designations of canopy cover classes.
-The lower quadrat provides a visualization of the sections of the frame that would be covered for each of the defined categories
+The lower quadrat provides a visualization of the sections of the frame that would be covered for each of the defined categories.

 To determine cover with the Daubenmire method, first observe the quadrat from directly above and estimate the canopy cover of each plant species within the quadrat.
 The method is exactly the same as ocular estimation, only the observer uses the quadrat markings to facilitate estimation of a cover value.
 However, rather than estimating canopy cover to the nearest percentage, the observer simply assigns the cover estimate to one of the 6 cover classes.